How can music help students with autism?

 After a child has started to develop their shared attention skills, we can use music to play with the idea of letting them initiate this shared attention.
 Songs that include Improvisation, leaving space for the child to initiate each call and response pattern can help them feel more comfortable.
 Provide repetition for them and build a repertoire of activities so that the child has opportunities to initiate and request attention.
 Overall, music gives us uniques opportunities for social interaction for children with autism in a non pressured and fun environment.

 It can be very helpful for those with a diagnosis on the autistic spectrum.
-Music can both stimulate and relax a person leading to very positive changes in your students.
+Music can both stimulate and relax a person leading to very positive changes in your students with autism.

 Music therapy with children can :